Note: Application best completed on a desktop computer.

 Chinese degree verification

-CPA Australia requires all applicants who hold a non-accredited degree from a university in China to arrange to have their degree award and transcripts verified through an authorised Chinese qualification verification service.
-If you have a diploma qualification that leads to your bachelor degree, you will further be required to have your transcripts relating to your diploma qualifications verified.
+CPA Australia requires all applicants who hold a non-accredited degree from an institution in China to have their degree award and transcripts verified through an authorised Chinese qualification verification service, accompanied by an English translation.
+If you have a diploma qualification that contributed to your bachelor degree, you must also provide the relevant verified and translated award and transcripts.